llnl/axom/src/examples/shaping_tutorial/lesson_03/README.md

 # Lesson 03: Defining Geometry Setup with Klee

-In this lesson, we will use Axom's `Klee` component to define the geometric setup for a multimaterial simulation.
+In this lesson, we temporarily set aside our mesh metadata example and use Axom's `Klee` component to define the geometric setup for a multimaterial simulation.
+(Don't worry, we'll return to the mesh metadata in the next lesson).

 `Klee` is built on top of `Inlet` to define the schema for geometry setup.
 A Klee input consists of a list of shapes; each shape specifies its material and geometry, and may optionally include *replacement rules* that describe which previously "shaped in" materials the current shape will replace or preserve.